 If you’re mourning the end of the holidays, wishing for another excuse to celebrate, don’t despair!
 Carnival season is just around the corner.

 Considering the size of the country (3 million people), it is safe to say that this is quite an impressive feat.
-Add to that the obvious allure of cheaper prices and fewer tourists, and celebrating the holiday in Panama will sound as sweet as honey.
+Add to that the obvious allure of a shorter flight, cheaper prices and fewer tourists, and celebrating Carnival in Panama will sound as sweet as honey.

 Carnival first began during colonial times, when Panamanians dressed up as the King and Queen of Spain.
-Both celebrating and mocking the culture that had been created from the country's conquest, many wore costumes of conquistadors, slaves, and natives.
+As a way to both celebrate and mock the culture that had been created from Spanish conquest, many wore costumes of conquistadors, slaves, and natives.

-It wasn’t until 1910 that the Carnival became an official holiday.
-By then, some things had changed: The King disappeared – no one knows where to – and the Queen was left to reign over party enthusiasts.
+It wasn’t until 1910 that the Carnival became an official holiday in Panama.
+By then, some things had changed.
+The King disappeared – no one knows where to – and the Queen was left to reign over party enthusiasts.

-The Devil in Panama Carnival
+The devil in Panama Carnival

 Whether you spell it Carnaval or Carnival, the fiesta begins the week before Lent begins and culminates the day before Ash Wednesday.
 Lent is the 40 day period of abstinence that lead up to Easter in the Catholic faith.

-The larger the devil the more frightening and effective it is supposed to be, and those who wear the costumes covet the most impressive ones.
+The larger the devil, the more frightening and effective it is supposed to be, and those who wear the costumes covet the most impressive ones.
 It has become quite the competition.
 If you can overtake one as a regular person, then the next year you’ll be able to wear that devil costume.
 If you’re already costumed and succeed, the loser’s costume will be yours next year.